Alexander Update September 2020 Steering Wheel or Spare Tire?

 Dear Friends, TEAM FROM USA For the past 8 days our church received Bible Baptist from Hampton, GA.
 The Lord used this team in every ministry that we planned for them this week.
 On Saturday, the day they arrived, we held an area-wide Youth Rally emphasizing that teens bring friends without Christ.
 About 120 youth played games and then heard a powerful message from Pastor Loren Regier.
 Five youth came to Christ that evening!
 The team had the opportunity to visit Brazilian homes and share their testimony of salvation.
 On Thursday we had Thanksgiving at Fisk English School and 40 people heard the gospel.
 Thank you for praying for this past week.
 The Lord answered your prayers!
 Shawn and Donna Alexander Recent Video - Missions Team |

 In May of 2019 Pastor Sidnei became our first pastoral candidate and the members voted unanimously to call him.
 Since his arrival our church has loved on his family in a special way.
 They now live in the parsonage of the church that is 5 blocks from the church.
 Our church has grown under his leadership spiritually and numerically.
 We are grateful that this church is now an indigenous ministry reaching their community for Christ.
-Paulo e Lucia recently accepted Christ!
+Paulo e Lucia, our former neighbors that accepted Christ!

 The Alexander Family

 In April of 1988 Donna and I along with our 7 month old baby Shawn Jr. arrived in São Paulo, Brazil to begin our study of the Portuguese language.
 Thirty years later our three oldest sons are graduated from college and pursuing their own ministries in the States.
-The Lord blessed us with two more children, Andrew and Anna Shae.
-For the past two years our family has been aggressively involved in the planting of Victory Baptist Church.
-It is our desire that this site assist friends and churches in understanding our ministry and praying knowledgeably for the work in Sorocaba.
+The Lord blessed us with two more children, Andrew and Anna Shae who are 18 and 16 respectively.